 1.1 Supervisory Board

 Pursuant to art.
 10 of the Articles of Association (as per April 28, 2009), the Supervisory Board consists of 16 members.
-The Federal Republic of Germany in its function as a shareholder delegates the chairperson and three more members.
-The Federal States delegate the deputy chairperson and three more members.
+The chairperson and three more members are appointed by the Federal Republic of Germany in its function as a shareholder.
+The deputy chairperson and three more members are appointed by the Federal States.
 Additional members of the Supervisory board are: five representatives of the other shareholders, one member of the Scientific Advisory Board and two members from FIZ Karlsruhe's scientific or technical staff.
-At present, in the Supervisory Board one seat of the shareholder Federal Republic of Germany is vacant.
-Three of the 15 Supervisory Board members, i. e., 20 %, are women.
-If new members are appointed, not only professional qualification but also equal opportunities for women have to be considered.
+In 2011, one of the four seats in the Supervisory Board, reserved for representatives of the Federal Republic of Germany, was vacant.
+Three of the 15 Supervisory Board members (20 %) were women.

 The company has a President & CEO who is authorized to act as the company's sole representative.
-This corresponds to the permissible lower limit as per art.
+This corresponds to the provisions of art.
 14, para.
 1 of the Articles of Association.
-The President & CEO is supported by the Senior Management Team which consists of the Vice Presidents (division directors).
-Two Vice Presidents are Prokuristen (authorized signatories).
+The President & CEO is supported by the Senior Management Team which consists of the Vice Presidents.
+The Vice President IT, Development and Applied Research and the Head of Finance are Prokuristen (authorized signatories).
 This arrangement has proven successful in our business operations.

 1.3 Collaboration of shareholders, Supervisory Board, and the President & CEO